 - Dragging photos from Windows Explorer / Mac OS Finder - Automatically fixing red eyes during import revisits the Import From Files And Folders command used in Lesson 1.
-Remind students that this command can be accessed from the File > Get Photos And Videos menu, and also from the menu on the Import button or from. - Searching for photos to import - Importing from a camera
+Remind students that this command can be accessed from the File > Get Photos And Videos menu, and also from the menu on the Import button or from. - Importing images in bulk - Importing from a camera